This SolarWinds Platform topic applies only to the following products:

-Specify the entry threshold to trigger the rule.
+Expand Advanced settings and specify the entry threshold to trigger the rule.
 The default value is for every matching entry.

-Specify how much time to prevent rule from firing for flood protection.
+Expand Advanced Settings and specify how much time to prevent rule from firing for flood protection.
 The default value is no cooldown time.

 Select one or more log entry actions.